SKM-redacted/CheapShot/README.md

 ## Features

-- **Real-time Streaming**: Watch the AI response appear in real-time as it's generated
+- **Real-time Streaming**: Watch the AI response appear in real-time as iterated
 - **Request Queue**: Limits concurrent AI requests (default: 3) to prevent server overload
 - **Claude Opus Model**: Uses the smartest Claude model for high-quality responses
 - **Mention or DM**: Works with @mentions in servers or direct messages